dsv-rp/DDS/.changeset/brown-boxes-sip.md

 "@daikin-oss/design-system-web-components": patch
 ---

-Tooltip: Fixed unintended behavior when focusing on the trigger element.
+Tooltip: Fixed an issue where the tooltip would remain opened after clicking on the trigger element.
 (DDS-1631)